verticalsoftware/vertical-spectreconsolelogger/docs/custom-renderer.md

 ### Adding a custom control pattern

-You can add an pattern that will be placed right after your template key that can either be optional or not and will be captured independently from the key.
+You can add a pattern that will be placed right after your template key that can either be optional or not and will be captured independently from the key.

 ```csharp
 public class IncrementingIdRenderer : ITemplateRenderer